I’m Heidi Mok, a creative problem solver with a mission to improve the way people and live, work, and play through

-I am a Senior Product Designer at a tech company based in Toronto called Kira Systems where I help shape a machine learning product that helps people extract information out of contracts.
-I am also a sessional instructor with the Faculty of Design at OCADU where I teach a third year Industrial Design core studio course on Systems Thinking.
+Currently I work as a senior product designer at Kira Systems shaping a machine learning enterprise software for conducting contract analysis.
+Additionally, I’m a sessional instructor with the faculty of industrial design at OCADU where I teach a third year core studio class on Systems Thinking.